Capital Facilities Advisory Committee

 It is essential community members help develop our long-term capital facilities plan so it reflects the values and priorities of the community.

 In September 2015, Highline convened the Capital Facilities Advisory Committee (CFAC) to develop recommendations for a long-term capital facilities plan.
 CFAC met monthly for a year to study facilities needs, review data and develop a plan designed to meet the needs of students over the next 20 years.
-The committee's work culminated in a bond measure on the November 2016 ballot.
-Voters approved the measure with a yes vote of nearly 67%.
+The committee's work culminated in a bond measure on the November 2016 ballot and a working list of future priorities.
+Voters approved the 2016 bond with a yes vote of nearly 67%.

 What Has CFAC Accomplished?

-CFAC continues as a standing committee to advise district leaders on capital planning and boundary recommendations.
+CFAC is valued as a standing committee to advise district leaders on capital planning and boundary recommendations.
 CFAC also elects two members to sit on the Oversight Committee to review capital projects and bond spending in progress.

 For more information on CFAC work: